-Anthem BCBS and Cigna both cover Reconstructive Surgery but manage these Benefits differently.
-For more information, see Chapter 3A, which describes how these Benefits are provided through the applicable Claims Administrator.
+Plans using the Anthem BCBS and Cigna networks both cover Reconstructive Surgery but manage these Benefits differently.
+For more information, see Chapter 3A, which describes how these Benefits are provided for Plans using the applicable network.

 Note: Coverage for reconstructive services does not apply to orthognathic surgery.
 See the Orthognathic Surgery section above for that Benefit.